hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

 ### 1. Content
 The repository is divided into two folders:
-- 'Code_hydrogen_paper.ipynb' containts the sample-code, simplified version of the version used to obtain the main result in the published article.
+- `sample_code` containts the sample-code, simplified version of the version used to obtain the main result in the published article.
 - (cita) containts instead the sample-datasets to run the code. (cita) (explain EMHIRES and the table)

 Lastly, the document (METADATA) presents all the information required to undestand the key parameters of the model.